DraftKings Casino is one of the most popular online casinos in the US & Ontario, offering 600+ games incl. slots, live casino, and a sportsbook.

 What Is Problem Gambling?

 A problem gambler is someone who has difficulty controlling how much time or money they spend on gambling, which can lead to financial problems, relationship problems, or work problems.
-People believe gambling is harmful to a variety of reasons.
+People believe gambling is harmful for a variety of reasons.

-People gamble for a variety of reasons, most of which is social or recreational in nature.
+People gamble for a variety of reasons, most of which are social or recreational in nature.
 Simultaneously, loneliness can play a significant role in the development of problem gambling.
 Most gamblers believe it is advantageous, but problem gamblers are far more likely than non-problem gamblers to identify money as their primary motivation.